 If appropriate, you may be referred to the Enforcement Unit.

 a.
-PLEAD NOT GUILTY by notifying the Philadelphia Traffic Court in writing, signing the appropriate plea on the Citation, and by forwarding for collateral an amount equal to the Total Due as indicated on the reverse side, plus $8.00 if the offense charged is under the Vehicle Code; or if the Total Due is not specified, by forwarding the sum of $50.00 as collateral for Defendant's appearance at trial; or
+PLEAD NOT GUILTY by notifying the Traffic Division in writing, signing the appropriate plea on the Citation, and by forwarding for collateral an amount equal to the Total Due as indicated on the reverse side, plus $8.00 if the offense charged is under the Vehicle Code; or if the Total Due is not specified, by forwarding the sum of $50.00 as collateral for Defendant's appearance at trial; or

 2. If the Defendant fails to respond to the Citation as specified above within TEN (10) days, an administrative fee of $25.00 will be imposed.